 When I was asked by Goldsmiths’ Fair to select a maker from outside the UK to introduce to its audience I knew immediately that everything about Chao’s work made her the perfect jeweller for this.

-I first discovered Chao’s work in 2015 when I invited her to participate in MAD About Jewelry.
-The jewellers I select for this show each year must meet the same high level criteria that I know exists at Goldsmiths’ as well: innovative techniques; excellence in design; mastery of materials; meticulous craftsmanship; and a distinctive signature look.
+I first discovered Chao’s work in 2015 when I invited her to participate in MAD About Jewelry, the annual sale of international contemporary jewellery at the Museum of Arts and Design in New York that I have been the Director of since 2011.
+The jewellers I select for this show each year must meet the same high level criteria that I know exists at Goldsmiths’ as well: innovative techniques; excellence in design; mastery of materials; meticulous craftsmanship; and a distinctive signature look;.

 What I love about the work of Chao is that it coalesces her Asian roots with the very spare and minimal aesthetic of Finland, where she has lived and worked for decades.
 The combination is beguiling.
 There is a graceful fluidity to every element in her work.

 This particular necklace has always been my favourite piece of hers.
 I think of it as an elegant piece of sculpture for the neck, capturing a timeless windswept moment.